joemoose/dungeoneers.d20/docs/spells.md

 ## Miscasting a Spell

 Whenever you roll one or more **1s** when casting a spell, the spell parasitically drains your character’s own anima and mental energies.
-For each 1 rolled, in addition to using up an anima from the tablet, the caster takes **d6** damage to their WIL and must then roll a WIL save to avoid Critical Damage.
+For each 1 rolled, in addition to using up an anima from the tablet, the caster takes **d6** damage to either their INT or WIL and must then roll an attribute save to avoid Critical Damage.

 The spell still manifests, though at a cost to the caster.

 !!!
 Tip

 	Use great care when casting spells with damaged attribute scores.
-Your character is incapacitated if *WIL* is reduced to zero.
+Your character is incapacitated if INT or WIL is reduced to zero.

 ## Recharging a Spell